-1986-1989 We lived our monastic life, worked and prayed in the central part of the Diocese of Brownsville, Texas, living in the city of Mercedes and doing our ministry in Weslaco.
-Sister Luella was a hospital chaplain at Knapp Hospital (she had been in the diocese since 1971).
-Sister Fran was coordinator of RCIA at St. Pius X Church and also worked in the colonias, or poor Hispanic neighborhoods.
-Sister Nancy was the Director of Religious Education and retreats, also at St. Pius X. Thanks to Msgr.
+1986-1989 – We lived our monastic life, working and praying in the central part of the Diocese of Brownsville, Texas, living in the city of Mercedes and doing our ministry in Weslaco.
+Sister Luella, who had been in the diocese since 1971, was a chaplain at Knapp Hospital.
+Sister Fran was coordinator of RCIA at St. Pius X Church and also worked in the colonias, which are poor and underdeveloped Hispanic neighborhoods.
+Sister Nancy, who was also at St. Pius X, was the Director of Religious Education and retreats.
+Thanks to Msgr.
 Louis Brum for taking us on as parish workers!

-1988 We discerned that the monastery of our dream was to be in Starr County, the western part of the diocese and an area more isolated.
-After praying for guidance from the Holy Spirit we moved to Starr County in 1989 to the little ranchito of El Sauz, TX.
+1988 – We discerned that our dream monastery was to be in Starr County, the western part of the diocese and an isolated area.
+After praying for guidance from the Holy Spirit, we moved to Starr County in 1989 to the little ranchito of El Sauz, TX.
 We knew no one in Starr County but Fr.
 Eddie Villa, who employed Sisters Luella and Nancy in his parish and missions.
-We had a number of ministries there over the years: ministry to the elderly, elementary education in Roma, JTPA (helping adults get their GED), youth ministry and retreats in Escobares/Rosita and El Sauz.
-In El Sauz we leased an old house which had been empty for four years.
+We had a number of ministries there over the years: ministry to the elderly, elementary education in Roma, JTPA (helping adults get their GED), youth ministry, and retreats in Escobares/Rosita and El Sauz.
+In El Sauz, we leased an old house which had been empty for four years.

-1992 Bishop Enrique San Pedro, SJ (RIP) granted us the status of becoming a dependent monastery of pontifical jurisdiction.
+1992 – Bishop Enrique San Pedro, SJ granted us the status of a dependent monastery of pontifical jurisdiction.

-2001 Fr.
-Jerry Felion, a retired Crookston, MN diocesan priest moved to El Sauz to become our chaplain.
-He had a little rented house in walking distance from our buildings.
-A one mile long and 3” water line was laid and many poles were erected for the electricity needed for our upcoming buildings on the “Promised Land.”
+2001 – Fr.
+Jerry Felion, a retired Crookston, MN diocesan priest, moved to El Sauz to become our chaplain.
+He rented a house in walking distance from our buildings.
+A one-mile long and 3” water line was laid and poles were erected for the electricity needed for our upcoming buildings on the “Promised Land.”

-Earth work began for the monastic residence and renewal center.
+Work began on the monastic residence and renewal center.
 Five feet of clay had to be removed from under the building sites and replaced with tested caliche and compacted according to specifications.

-2003 The monastic residence was started and the Monte Cassino foundation was poured.
+2003 – Construction began on the monastic residence and the Monte Cassino foundation was poured.

 We began our formation classes in Spanish for our oblate candidates.

-2006 In June, construction began of the Monte Cassino Renewal and Conference Center, a future site for use by lay and religious groups.
-The center takes its name from the original monastery founded by St. Benedict in Cassino, Italy.
+2006 – In June, construction began on the Monte Cassino Renewal and Conference Center for use by lay and religious groups.

-2008 This year marked the opening of the Montecassino Renewal Center.
-Montecassino is the name of the monastery near Rome, Italy, where St. Benedict lived his life and wrote the famous Rule of St. Benedict.
+2008 – The Monte Cassino Renewal Center opened.
+Monte Cassino is the name of the monastery near Rome, Italy, where St. Benedict lived and wrote the Rule of St. Benedict.
 Cassino is a town near the monastery.
 In the old Italian Sabine dialect, Cassino means “gathering place.”
-Its opening is another highpoint of our dreams being fulfilled.
+By opening this center, we fulfilled another dream of ours.
 Thank you, St. Benedict and our Good Shepherd!

-2009 Fr.
+2009 – Fr.
 Jerry, after being our wonderful chaplain for seven years, needed to move to an assisted living residence.
-Presently he is at Golden Palms, 2101 Treasure Hills Boulevard, Harlingen, Texas 78550-8738 and his phone is: 956-440-8951 He is one happy priest there, offering Mass weekly and receives attention from family and friends.
+He is presently at Golden Palms Retirement and Healthcare Center.
+He is one happy priest there, offering Mass weekly and receiving attention from family and friends.
 Fr.
 Jerry helped us to stay well grounded through his availability with us for the Sacraments.

-2010 Fr.
+2010 – Fr.
 Larry Wieseler, a diocesan priest of Crookston, Minnesota, joined us as chaplain in April.
-He serves as chaplain for Starr County Memorial Hospital, visits Starr County Jail inmates, offers Mass at a local nursing home, substitutes for neighboring Priests in their absence, and is available for retreats held here at the monastery.
+He serves as chaplain for Starr County Memorial Hospital, visits Starr County Jail inmates, offers Mass at a local nursing home, substitutes for neighboring priests in their absence, and is available for retreats held here at the monastery.
 Fr.
-Larry has spent 20 years in Venezuela and presently accepts donations for the three day care centers that he established for the poorest elderly and children within his parish.
-We count him a great blessing for the monastery and for our guests!
+Larry has spent 20 years in Venezuela and presently accepts donations for the three daycare centers that he established for the impoverished within his parish.
+We count him as a great blessing for the monastery!

 We have a growing number of retreats and are finding it necessary to provide better housing for those who come.
-A fund-raising project has begun for $1,800,000.
-Presently we are providing $50,000 as “seed money”.
-It will have: thirty bedrooms with three beds in a room, a religious goods store, a large activity room, and a small office.
-We know that “Unless the Lord builds the house, they labor in vain who build it.”
-Psalm 127:1 We thank the Good Shepherd ahead of time, for nothing shall we want!
+A fund-raising project has been started, with an end goal of raising $1.8 million.
+At present, we are providing $50,000 as “seed money.”
+Our housing project will have: thirty bedrooms with three beds to a room, a religious goods store, a large activity room, and a small office.
+We know that “Unless the Lord builds the house, they labor in vain who build it” (Psalm 127:1).
+We thank the Good Shepherd ahead of time, for nothing shall we want!